Serj Tankian: Imperfect Harmonies (2010)

 The premiere date for Tankian and Sater's Prometheus Bound at the American Repertory Theater was February 25, 2011.
 Tankian said that collaborating on the show has been a great learning experience for him.
 "I've been using a lot of my archives, a lot of different types of music that I had already put together for underscoring and what not," he said.
 "It's quite diverse, from noise to jazz to electronic stuff to hip-hop songs to rock songs to cool, piano dark underscores, and that's a whole different bag of tricks there because it's always evolving.
 Unlike a film score that's very linear and you get a scene to score for, this is something where you do another workshop and one song is gone, that underscore changes to 20 seconds and they need something else on the spot.
 Everything's always changing until the show comes, so it's quite interesting."

 In January 2011, Tankian released a music video for his song "Reconstructive Demonstrations" from his album Imperfect Harmonies.
-Tankian also announced on his Facebook page, during the video's release, that a new EP entitled Imperfect Remixes would be released sometime within 2011.
+Tankian also announced on his Facebook page, during the video's release, that an EP titled Imperfect Remixes would be released sometime within 2011.
 On March 1, Tankian released Imperfect Remixes and the music video for "Goodbye", a remix of "Gate 21" from Imperfect Harmonies.

 Tankian co-wrote a musical with the American playwright Steven Sater.
 It is based on the Ancient Greek tragedy Prometheus Bound.
 It opened at the American Repertory Theater on March 14, 2011.